Markus Persson: Early life

 Markus Alexej Persson was born in Stockholm, Sweden, to a Finnish mother, Ritva, and a Swedish father, Birger, on 1 June 1979.
 He has one sister.
 He grew up in Edsbyn until he was seven years old, when his family moved back to Stockholm.
 In Edsbyn, Persson's father worked for the railroad, and his mother was a nurse.
 He spent much time outdoors in Edsbyn, exploring the woods with his friends.

 When Persson was about seven years old, his parents divorced, and he and his sister lived with their mother.
 His father moved to a cabin in the countryside.
 Persson said in an interview that they experienced food insecurity around once a month.
 Persson lost contact with his father for several years after the divorce.

 According to Persson, his father suffered from depression, bipolar disorder, alcoholism, and medication abuse, and went to jail for robberies.
 While his father had somewhat recovered during Persson's early life, his father relapsed, contributing to the divorce.
 His sister also experimented with drugs and ran away from home.

 He had gained interest in video games at an early age.
 His father was "a really big nerd", who built his own modem and taught Persson to use the family's Commodore 128.
 On it, Persson played bootleg games and loaded in various type-in programs from computer magazines with the help of his sister.
 The first game he purchased with his own money was The Bard's Tale.
 He began programming on his father's Commodore 128 home computer at the age of seven.
 He produced his first game at the age of eight, a text-based adventure game.

 By 1994 Persson knew he wanted to become a video game developer, but his teachers advised him to study graphic design, which he did from ages 15 to 18.

 Persson, although introverted, was well-liked by his peers, but after entering secondary school was a "loner" and reportedly had only one friend.
 He spent most of his spare time with games and programming at home.
-He managed to reverse-engineer the Doom engine, which he continued to take great pride in as of 2014.
 He never finished high school, but was reportedly a good student.